Sneaker Fortress

 Many sneaker buyers are being scammed out of their money by fraudsters on social media (some who have thousands of Instagram followers) offering unbelievable discounts.
 Shockingly, the fake sneakers (including very rare kicks) are selling at half the price of most official local retailers.

-It’s best to buy from a reliable source — check website review sites or request to see the product in person.
+It’s best to buy from a reliable source—check website review sites or request to see the product in person.
+There are many fake Jordans and Nike sneakers around.

 “The majority of the fraudulent sellers are selling direct to public, via Whatsapp or direct messages on social media.
 Once you fall victim to this it’s very difficult to get your money back,” Nick Herbert, owner of international sneaker store Shelflife, told Business Insider South Africa.
 “The most secure way to shop is through a legitimate business with a registered, secure website, and possibly a physical premises.”